Purpose

 This statement is used to create a new external table in the database.

-External tables are a key feature in database management systems.
-Typically, tables in a database are stored in the database's storage space, while external tables store data in an external storage service.
+External tables are a key feature of a database management system.
+Typically, tables in a database are stored in the database's storage space, while the data of an external table is stored in an external storage service.

-When creating an external table, you need to define the file path and file format for the data.
-Once created, users can query the external table to read data from the external storage service.
-External tables are read-only and can be used in query statements, but they do not support DML operations.
-External tables also do not support defining constraints or creating indexes.
+When creating an external table, you need to define the file path and file format of the data.
+After that, users can read the data from the external storage service through the external table.
+External tables are read-only and can be used in query statements, but DML operations cannot be performed on them.
+External tables do not support defining constraints or creating indexes.

 Privilege requirements